-Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2019 (Currency - In thousands of Turkish Lira ("TL"))
+Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2020

 Identification and measurement of impairment (continued)

 Rating system for consumer loans (continued)

 There is a comprehensive rule-based systematic infrastructure in personal loan.
 In this structure, besides the KKB (Credit Bureau) information, the customer's demographic information, employment information, risk center data, bank database information etc. is also used.